Polarimetry: determination of the chirality and optical purity of substances

 Main industrial applications of polarimetry

-Polarimetry used in several industrial sectors for quality control and product conformity:
+Polarimetry quality control and product conformity:

 Léa Géréec